 - Now Start Dyeing: To get the Balayage effects, only apply any colorant to the lengths of hair as well as within these areas, you especially want to lessen, avoiding any experience to roots.

-- Work with Smaller Sections at One Time: Always utilize hair grips for securing the hair whereas you go through every small section.
+- Work with Smaller Sections at One Time: Always utilize hair grips for securing the hair while you go through every small section.

 - Make Use of Your Fingertips: You should not rub them into the roots or scalp.
 Apply the colors with your fingers for achieving the most usual effects, blending the colors using soft descending strokes.